0EFB6/sun-prg1203-project/README.md

 There are **2 branches** in this repo:
 1) main - For Potato, JX, JF, Xinyi & Hannah
 2) wil - Wilson, Cherry, Yy, YJ

+## Other Notes
+- extra battle
+- print out all pokemon
+- pop up dialog
+- inheritence Pokemon by Element